Category Archives: Belgian Royals

 The Civil Ceremony

 The civil ceremony was held in the Throne Room of the Royal Palace of Brussels and was attended by all the royal guests, family, and members of the government and diplomatic corps.
 With the guests seated, the bride and groom made their entrance and were seated at two chairs in the center of the room, in front of a majestic gilded marble table.
 The Minister of Justice read a short message affirming the Government’s unanimous approval of the marriage, followed by the Mayor of Brussels, who read the articles of the Belgian Civil Code relating to marriages.
 This was followed by a reading of the Marriage Acts by a member of the Municipal Council.
 The couple then took their civil vows, followed by a speech from the Mayor.
 Once this was finished, the civil registers were signed.
-For their witnesses, Baudouin chose his father, King Leopold III, and his brother-in-law, Hereditary Grand Duke Jean of Luxembourg.
-Fabiola chose her brother Gonzalo, Marquis of Casa Riera, and the head of the Spanish royal family, The Count of Barcelona.
-In addition, in a show of respect for the King, an additional forty members of the government, parliament and other dignitaries also signed the register.
+For their witnesses, Baudouin chose his father King Leopold III and his brother-in-law Hereditary Grand Duke Jean of Luxembourg.
+Fabiola chose her brother Gonzalo, Marquis of Casa Riera, and The Count of Barcelona, the head of the Spanish royal family.
+In addition, in a show of respect for King Baudouin, forty members of the government, parliament, and other dignitaries also signed the register.

 Following the ceremony, the couple left the Throne Room, followed by their families and guests, to begin the procession to the Cathedral of Saint Michael and Saint Gudula in Brussels, Belgium for the religious ceremony.